behnamasadi/cpp_tutorials/src/third_party_tools/xml/xml.md

 </xs:schema>
 ```

+### XSD Complex Type
+An XML element that contains other elements and/or attributes is known as a complicated type element.

+There are four kinds of complex elements:

+1) empty elements.
+2) elements that containing only other elements.
+3) elements that containing only text.
+4) elements that containing both other elements and text.

+Any of above element may or may not contain attributes as well.

 #### Default and Fixed Values for Elements
 When no additional value is specified for an element, it is given a default value.